Teaching Secondary Math Conceptually:

 · Develop skill in designing constructive learning experiences

-· Explore strategies that supports learning the skills outlined in mathematics federal legislation
+· Explore strategies to support learning the skills outlined in mathematics federal legislation

 · Investigate integrating concrete modeling to support conceptual teaching